-- It will assist the review panel in understanding the merits of your project. - It will be the basis for a "Statement or Description of Work" section of a partnership agreement with RMA, if your project receives funding, and - It will help any partners you are working with understand their specific roles in the project.
+- It will assist the review panel in understanding the merits of your project and - It will help any partners you are working with understand their specific roles in the project.

 We have instructed the review panel members to examine each application with respect to the objectives established in the Federal Register notice.
 To that end, we have asked the panel to disregard information in the narratives that does not directly contribute to an assessment of the application against the evaluation criteria.
 Therefore, providing extraneous commentary in a narrative will not benefit an applicant.